PlumyGames/mgpp/docs/mindustry/mods.md

 - local: the path specified here will be copied.
 - localProperties: the value in `local.properties` file will be treated as a path for copying.
+There is no effect if the key doesn't exist.

 === "Groovy"